Romans Series Overview - Intro and 'Are There Two Evangels?'

 that you may be walking in it…

-Yet we still haven’t dealt with the prevailing objection: If Jesus’ message was only to Jews of that era, then why are we reading that the ‘evangel of the kingdom,’ of Abraham’s kingdom, will be heralded throughout the entire world?
+Let us now return to the immediate objection: If Jesus’ message was only to Jews of that era, then why are we reading that the ‘evangel of the kingdom,’ of Abraham’s kingdom, will be heralded throughout the entire world?
 This objection, again, asserts that Paul is bringing the same message with slight variation, fulfilling the statement Jesus makes in Matthew.

 For you are not under law, but under